The Bull’s-Head Rhyton of Knossos

 Where can you see the Bull’s-Head Rhyton?

-You can see the Bull’s-Head Rhyton in the Heraklion Archaeological Museum, which holds the great treasures of Minoan Crete, a short distance from Knossos.
+You can see the Bull’s-Head Rhyton in the Heraklion Archaeological Museum, which holds the great treasures of Minoan Crete, a short distance from the Knossos site.

-The Bull’s-Head Rhyton is displayed in the Heraklion Archaeological Museum, in the centre of Heraklion a short distance from Knossos, which holds the greatest collection of Minoan art and treasures in the world.
-The rhyton is one of the star exhibits, shown among the other masterpieces from Knossos and across Crete, including the famous frescoes, the faience snake goddesses and a wealth of fine objects, so seeing it is part of the wider experience of the Minoan collection.
+The rhyton is displayed in the Heraklion Archaeological Museum, in the centre of Heraklion.
+The museum holds the greatest collection of Minoan art and treasures in the world.
+The rhyton is one of its star exhibits.
+It stands among the other masterpieces from Knossos and across Crete, so seeing it is part of the wider experience of the Minoan galleries.

-The genuine treasures of Knossos are kept in the museum rather than at the palace, so a complete visit combines the two: the architecture and setting at the site, and the original artworks, including the Bull’s-Head Rhyton, in the museum.
+The genuine treasures of Knossos are kept in the museum rather than at the palace.
+A complete visit therefore combines the two.
+The architecture and setting are at the site; the original artworks, including the Bull’s-Head Rhyton, are in the museum.
 A discounted combined ticket covers both.
-Standing before the rhyton, with its lifelike crystal eyes and powerful modelling, is one of the highlights of any visit to Minoan Crete and brings you face to face with the genius of Minoan art.
+Standing before the rhyton, with its crystal eyes and powerful modelling, is one of the highlights of any visit to Minoan Crete.
 Our guide to the Heraklion Archaeological Museum covers the collection.
 Plan your visit and tours through our Palace of Knossos guide.

 Powered by GetYourGuide